Montanaz0r/MMA_Analysis/README.md

 # MMA_Analysis
 ## Dependence analysis between fighting frequency and result/outcome of fights, using descriptive statistics.

-Analysis was prepared in Jupyter Notebooks with Python 3.7.
+Analysis was prepared in Jupyter Notebooks using Python 3.7.

 **(PL)**
 # Analiza_MMA